plooney81/CSharpLearning/README.md

   * Calculator --> Expanding on numbers learning, learned how to get user input using the ReadLine built in method.
   * Madlib --> Expanded on both my understanding of user inputs and string manipulation.
 Learned an alternate to perform string concatenation using the $"{}" syntax.
   * Arrays --> How to create an array and access elements in an array in C#.
+  * Methods --> How to create methods (functions) in C#.
+How to define their parameters, also can give these default values.

 ## Lessons Learned
 * C# is a type-safe programming language, which I am not used to.
 Essentially it means you have to do a little more planning when assigning/declaring/initializing variables.